 - Competitions – This involves giving away an item to one or more people based on skill.
 The simplest type is a “Like and Win” competition, where people have to like your post to enter and the winner is chosen at random from the people who liked that post.
 Other types include photo competitions (where people have to send in a photo), quote competitions (where people have to send in a quote), and more.

 The next way to get customers is to reach out to your local community.
 This can be done in person or online, depending on your business.
 The goal is to let people know that you exist and that you’re ready to sell to them!

 Some ways to do this include:

-Setting up an information booth at a busy area
+- Setting up an information booth in a busy area

 The last way to get customers is to contact businesses that might be interested in what you’re selling.
 For example, if you’re selling t-shirts online, then you might want to approach a sports team and offer to be their merchandise provider.

 How do you find these businesses?
 It really depends on your industry and what you’re selling, but some places to start looking include:

 - A local business directory

 The next step is to contact these businesses and try to get them to work with you!
 This is often easier said than done, but if you can manage to get a few of these partnerships set up then it should lead to more sales and more customers.

 Once you’ve got a few customers through these methods, you’ll want to continue using them to grow your business.
 The more customers you get, the more money you’ll make, and the easier it will be to reach your financial goals.